iFun/Notes/PHIL145/secondbook.md

 Average Yale man of class of 24 makes 25,111/year (1954)

+#### problem with the result

+1. Student exaggerate income, student with low income don't answer
+2. People with low income didn't got the questionnaire

 220,794(in 2016 inflation take into account)

 The way of collecting data: Yale sends out questionnaire

 1. Who is going to response
 2. Who gets questionnaire

+### Magazine example

 ### The gold standard of sample: Random sample